jatinsharma7/GestureRecognition/data/README.md

 Data for this project is in GB's.
-Please email jatinsharma7@gmail.com to get data for this project
+Github do no allow to have files more than 25MB.
+Please email me on my email ID :jatinsharma7@gmail.com to get data for this project